nhinguyennn/dijkstras-algorithm/README.md

 # dijkstras-algorithm
-Python program that uses Dijkstra's Algorithm on a sample graph, covering four cases.
+Python program that uses Dijkstra's Algorithm on a sample graph, covering four cases/conditions.